DV

 Strategy & risk

-MSFT tracks — with a dividend approach, while MSFY tracks Microsoft (MSFT) using a covered call strategy.
+MSFT is a stock, while MSFY tracks Microsoft (MSFT) with a covered call approach.

 Fund details